tourlane/dynalock/README.md

 $ dynalock my_program
 ```

-This will try to adquire to a lock in *DynamoDB* for 10 seconds, and refresh it every 5 seconds and run your program.
+This will try to acquire a lock in *DynamoDB* for 10 seconds, and refresh it every 5 seconds and run your program.
 The command will be context.

 ## Development